stealthwhizz/NammaMysuru/public/product.md

 ### Example Walks Responses

 **Q: "Half-day heritage + market walk starting near Palace"**
 A: "Perfect plan!
-Start at namma Mysuru Palace at 8 AM when it's cooler and less crowded.
-Spend 1 hour exploring the grounds (₹40 entry), then walk 15 minutes to Devaraja Market - amazing for spices, silk, and local life.
-From there, it's just 10 minutes to Jaganmohan Palace Art Gallery (₹10 entry).
+Start at namma Mysuru Palace around 8 AM when it's cooler and less crowded.
+Spend about an hour exploring the grounds (around ₹40 entry), then walk 15 minutes to Devaraja Market - amazing for spices, silk, and local life.
+From there, it's just 10 minutes to Jaganmohan Palace Art Gallery (typically ₹10 entry).
 End at St. Philomena's Cathedral for some peaceful time.
-Total walking: 3 km, 3-4 hours.
+Total walking: about 3 km, 3-4 hours.
 Carry water and wear comfortable shoes - the market has uneven floors!"

 **Q: "Sunset walk that's not too crowded"**
 A: "Try the Karanji Lake walk around 5 PM - it's peaceful with beautiful sunset views over the water.
-The 2 km walking trail has benches and bird watching spots.
-Entry is ₹15, and it's much less crowded than Brindavan Gardens.
+The walking trail is about 2 km with benches and bird watching spots.
+Entry is usually around ₹15, and it's much less crowded than Brindavan Gardens.
 Alternatively, walk around the Lalitha Mahal area - wide roads, heritage buildings, and great sunset views of Chamundi Hill.
 Both options are perfect for a quiet evening stroll with minimal crowds!"

 ---